VMC participants collaborate during a cohort gathering

 501 Commons seek to recruit persons of diverse backgrounds and is committed to providing an inclusive environment that fully engages the talents of all people to achieve the program’s mission.
 We particularly encourage veterans, people of color, people with disabilities, and people with immigrant backgrounds to apply.

-If you would like further information on the experience and skills desired for the VMC Member role please contact Juli Forman, Program Manager, email@example.com
+If you would like further information on the experience and skills desired for the VMC Member role please contact Jan Burrell at email@example.com.

 The next session begins in February 2018 and goes till the end of May.
 VMC Members need to have the availability to volunteer about 10 hours per week during standard office hours for the duration of the program.